 b) Evidence of Having Worked for at least 3 months for your Employer/Clients

 • In both cases, you'll need to get evidence that your employer/clients have existed for longer for one year.
-(UK: the Certificate of Incorporation or Good Standing can be downloaded here, for the US, these are held by each state).
+(UK: the Certificate of Good Standing can be downloaded here, for the US, these are held by each state).
 These certificates will need an apostille.

 c) Professional Qualifications or Work Experience